Feanor306/google-analytics-sales-reports/README.md

 ### FUTURE UPDATES PLANNED ###

 *Create a more flexible accounts/properties/profiles selection for potential different account structure
 *Use promises instead of timedqueue
+*Add colors to positive/negative difference percentage values